Attention addiction leaves you with a chronic yearning for everything outside of yourself.

 Because he understood his worth and paid no mind to opinions that did not support his best life.

-Learn from him how to stop caring what others think, find and listen to your true inner voice.
+Let's see what he has to say about how to stop caring what others think, and how to find and listen to your own true inner voice.

 Are you still sacrificing your goals and dreams to please others?